 Logbook records were analysed to follow the recent development of the fleet and the fishery.
 Two Greenland fleets were defined.
-Vessels were classified as 'offshore' or 'coastal' from information including licence type and tonnage, but mostly relying on the mapping of fishing positions (Fig. 4).
-Coastal vessels fish mostly in statistical Areas 1 (Disko Bay), 2 (Vaigat), 3 (Disko Bay mouth) and 13 (Julianehåb Bay), and in statistical Area 7 (the Holsteinsborg Deep), they fish east of about 54°W into the coast and fjords (Fig. 4a).
+Vessels were classified as 'offshore' or 'coastal' from information including license type and tonnage, but mostly relying on the mapping of fishing positions (Fig. 4a,b).
+Coastal vessels fish mostly in statistical Areas 1 (Disko Bay), 2 (Vaigat), 3 (Disko Bay mouth) and 13 (Julianehåb Bay), and in statistical Area 7 (the Holsteinsborg Deep), they fish east of about 54°W into the coast and fjords (Fig. 4a,b).
 Offshore vessels do not have permission to fish in statistical Areas 1, 2 and part of statistical Area 13, but fish in statistical Areas 4 and 6 north and west of Store Hellefiske Banke.
 In statistical Area 7 they fish west of about 54°W. Only the offshore fleet fishes in statistical Area 0 and -1 (Fig. 4b).
-Both fleets fish in statistical Areas 8-12, but the offshore fleet more than the coastal fleet.
+Both fleets' fish in statistical Area 8-12, but the offshore fleet more than the coastal fleet, and only the offshore fleet are fishing in statistical Area 0 and -1.